Workflow-Informatics/CDD-Python-SDK/README.md

 ```python
 setMaxSyncObjects(value=1000)
 ```
-__Description__: Sets the 'maxSyncObjects' attribute, which is used to determine when a synchronous vs asynchronous export request is submitted to CDD.
+### Sets the 'maxSyncObjects' attribute, which is used to determine when a synchronous vs asynchronous export request is submitted to CDD.
 If the # of objects returned from a GET request is ever `>=` maxSyncObjects, the call will be repeated asynchronously.

 	Defaults to 1000, the maximum # of objects which a CDD GET request can return synchronously.